AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 A *C string* refers to a sequence of characters that ends with a *null terminator*, aka the number 0.
-In C (not C++!), strings are typically stored in an array, or as a pointer, without storing the length of the string (the number of characters).
+In C (not C++!), strings are typically stored in an array, or as a pointer, without storing the length of the string (the number of bytes).
 The program is assumed to trust that wherever the string ends, it will have a 0 byte, which is how it can find the end of the string.